ritesh-ranga/CredentialsValidation/README.md

 ### Back-end
 .NET Core WebAPI is used as the back-end written in C#.
 The WebAPI exposes a POST endpoint to which the credentials can be posted.
 Then the credentials are checked against a set of rules and the result is returned in a response envelope.

+### Data Access Layer
+Repository pattern is implemented to access the underlying database.
+The DAL is essentially database agnostic, which is achieved through abstraction and dependency injection.
+Currently the DAL uses a SQL Server implementation to store data, but the same can be swapped easily with any other database.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)